 The main risk to which the Group's business activities are exposed relates to the possibility of regulatory changes which may arise in the different markets where it is present.
-To the extent that the Group pursues its activities in developed economies with legal security, it can manage said risk and does not anticipate any relevant matters which could significantly affect its equity in the future.
+To the extent that the Company pursues its activities in developed economies with legal security, it can manage said risk and does not anticipate any relevant matters which could significantly affect its equity in the future.

-Apart from this, the Group is not exposed to any other significant risks, given that the critical variables of its business (sales price for energy and installation rental costs) are known and have been agreed upon contractually, so that performance of the Group during the period it operates a photovoltaic plant basically depends on the amount of daylight hours permitting the generation of electric energy.
+Apart from this, the Group is not exposed to any other significant risks, given that the critical variables of its business (sales price for energy and installation rental costs) are known and have been agreed upon contractually, so that performance of the Group during the period it operates a photovoltaic power plant basically depends on the amount of daylight hours permitting the generation of electric energy.

-3. Outlook
+3. Business outlook

-The Group's strategic objective for 2021 is based on continuing its operation of photovoltaic projects in the most efficient manner possible so as to maximize corresponding value.
+The Group's strategic objective for 2022 is based on continuing the operation of its photovoltaic projects in the most efficient manner possible so as to maximize value.

-4. Significant events for the Group subsequent to year end
+4. Significant events for the Company after the reporting period

-No additional significant matters arose other than those disclosed in Note 21 to the accompanying consolidated financial statements.
+No additional significant matters arose other than those disclosed in Note 21 to the accompanying financial statements.